-"o":[{"name":"Pump 1.State","vs":"Fail"}]
+"c":[{"name":"Pump 1.State","vs":"Fail"}]

 }

 Use the value property “v” only for numeric point types (Analog and Binary) and “vs” only for the string point type.

 If this is a pulsed control, that is, the 1 bit binary output has a non-zero pulse duration, the value is the time in milliseconds which overrides the value specified in its configuration.